wg-osr/walkerga.github.io/_posts/2020-11-9-base-rules.md

 # Stats & Skills

 <ins>Strength</ins> represents your physical prowess.
-It affects the number of things you can carry and your melee attacks. <br>
+It affects the number of things you can carry and your melee attacks.

 <ins>Dexterity</ins> represents your balance, precision and reflexes.
-It affects your ranged attacks and your chances to dodge attacks.<br>
+It affects your ranged attacks and your chances to dodge attacks.

 <ins>Constitution</ins> represents your health.
-It affects your durability and the number of scars you can bear.<br>
+It affects your durability and the number of scars you can bear.

 <ins>Intelligence</ins> represents your knowledge and capacity to learn.
-It affects the number of skills you can have.<br>
+It affects the number of skills you can have.

 <ins>Wisdom</ins> represents your instinct and willpower.
-It is used to resist many spells and affects your combat order.<br>
+It is used to resist many spells and affects your combat order.

 <ins>Charisma</ins> represents your personality.
-It is used to for social intereactions and affects the number of followers you can hav.<br>
+It is used to for social intereactions and affects the number of followers you can hav.

 <ins>HP</ins> (or Hit Points) is the amount of hits you can take before getting [Wounded](#combat).